 Volvo made a return to form when the V60 was released, ditching the previous models curvy shape to maximise boot space - and we think the boxy shape looks cooler anyway.
-Behind the seats there's 529-litres of space, putting the Cross Country just ahead of the Audi A4 Allroad.
-Fold the seats down and 1,441 litres is available for longer items.
+Behind the seats there are 519 litres of space, putting the Cross Country just ahead of the Audi A4 Allroad.
+Fold the seats down and 1,431 litres is available for longer items.
 We love all the neat touches too; from its flush loading boot lip to the pop-up luggage divider that you can strap shopping to, preventing it from moving around when driving.

-Renowned for their towing abilities, the Cross Country is no exception to the Volvo estate rule, hauling a braked trailer of up to 2,000kgs (750kg unbraked).
-That's more than enough for a large caravan, or even another car on a trailer.
+Renowned for their towing abilities, the Cross Country is no exception to the Volvo estate rule, hauling a braked trailer of up to 1,800kg (750kg unbraked).
+That's more than enough for a large caravan, or even a smaller car on a trailer.
 The discontinued diesel engine could tow 2,000kg.

 Reliability & safety

-The V60 is too new to have appeared in our 2018 Driver Power owner satisfaction survey, but Volvo performed well overall.
-The brand came an impressive fifth out of 26 manufacturers in the reliability category, with only 10.4% of customers reporting a vehicle fault within the first year.
+The V60 didn’t appear in our 2021 Driver Power owner satisfaction survey, but Volvo performed well overall.
+The brand came an impressive ninth out of 29 manufacturers, although a fifth of customers reported a vehicle fault within the first year.